Benjamin-Lee/deep-rules/README.md

 ## Where we are now

 Currently, we're in the process of proposing rules.
-Once we have ten rules decided up, we'll submit a presubmission inquiry to PLOS to get a formal go-ahead for the paper.
+Once we have ten rules decided, we'll submit a presubmission inquiry to PLOS to get a formal go-ahead for the paper.

 To submit an idea for a rule, [make an